See information on the background of HOSI, the HOSI process and current HOSI proposals here.

 How will HOSI impact other landowners/managers?

 A HOSI can only be designated on public conservation land.
-The designation of a HOSI on public conservation land will not affect landowners or managers’ ability to control wild animals on their own land.
+The designation of a HOSI on public conservation land will not affect landowners or managers’ ability to manage or control wild animals on their own land.

 Once a designated game animal leaves a HOSI area, it will no longer be subject to any relevant HOSI herd management plan.
 Instead, it will be managed in accordance with the Wild Animal Control Act 1977.